Rylern/ACR122U-tutorial/README.md

 * An ACR122U.
 * A contactless smart card following the ISO/IEC 14443 Type A specification (like MIFARE Ultralight and MIFARE Classic 1K tags).
-* A Linux distribution (this tutorial was tested on Fedora and Ubuntu but it should working on any other distro).
+* A Linux distribution (this tutorial was tested on Fedora and Ubuntu but it should be working on any other distro).
 * Some basic knowledge in C.

 ## 1. Installing the driver